Transition to research mentoring

 - The training programme runs throughout the year, and you can register at any time to be a mentor or mentee.

 - You may be in email contact with your mentor before you arrive on campus

 - You will meet your mentor when you arrive in Surrey

 - The time you spend with your mentor after you arrive is negotiable between the two of you but we would suggest meeting about once a month

 - We would suggest that the relationship should last between three and six months

-Mentors and mentees will be supported by the RDP team at Surrey and we will ask you to complete a short feedback form after the mentoring relationship has ended.
-We provide training for mentors and as a mentee, we will be available if you ever need to speak about your mentoring relationship.
+Mentors and mentees will be supported by the RDP team at Surrey and we will ask you for some feedback after the mentoring relationship has ended.
+We provide the training for mentors, and our mentoring managers / coordinators will be available to support you during the course of the mentoring relationship.

 Please email firstname.lastname@example.org for more information or with any questions.